 How do I file taxes for a special event or one-time sale?

-If you have participated in a special event or a one-time sale, please remit your taxes to the City of Lakewood on the miscellaneous sales tax reporting form.
+If you have participated in a Special Event* or a one-time sale, please remit your taxes to the City of Lakewood on the special event sales tax reporting form.
+This form can be obtained by contacting the Finance Department at (303) 987-7630.
 If you do business on a more frequent basis, you need to obtain a City of Lakewood sales or use tax license.